digi4care/astro-google-analytics/README.md

 ### Notes

 - **Analytics Component**: This component injects the Google Analytics script into your Astro project.
 Pass your GA4 measurement ID as the `id` prop.
-If you need to support a custom domain, use the `domain` prop.
+The `domain` prop is particularly important for:
+  - Cross-domain tracking: When you want to track user behavior across multiple domains
+  - Subdomain tracking: When you want to track across subdomains of your main domain
+  - Custom domain configurations: When using a custom domain for the Google Analytics script

+  For most standard implementations, you can omit the domain parameter unless you specifically need cross-domain or subdomain tracking.
 - **AnalyticsNoScript Component**: This component provides a no-script fallback for Google Analytics.
 Note that there is no `partytown` support for this component.
 - **SiteVerification Component**: Use this component to add site verification meta tags.
 Pass your verification ID as the `id` prop.
 You can also specify the `name` prop to use different site verification names for various vendors.